mfederczuk/ktlint-gradle-plugin/README.md

 ktlint {
-	version.set("0.49.0") // set the version of ktlint android.set(true) // optional: add the flag --android to ktlint limit.set(5) // optional: add the flag --limit=5 to ktlint installGitPreCommitHookBeforeBuild.set(true) // optional: automatically installs the hook every time before a build is started
+	version.set("0.49.0") // set the version of ktlint

-}
+	// the following configuration properties are optional android.set(true) // add the --android flag to ktlint limit.set(5) // add the --limit=5 flag to ktlint installGitPreCommitHookBeforeBuild.set(true) // automatically installs the hook every time before a build is started }
 ```